-V_P = Water volume of pool, Litres (L)
+VP = Water volume of pool, Litres (L)

-A_p = Surface area of pool, m^2
+$A_p$ = Surface area of pool, $m^2$

-D_p = Average depth of pool, m.
-If unknown, apply average depth from Table 68.
+$D_p$ = Average depth of pool, m.
+If unknown, apply average depth from Table 73.

-3.10.8 Version B - Pool pump operating power and run time
+3.7.2 Pool pump operating power and run time

 The operating power and run time of the pump will be strongly dependent on the size of the pump which is installed, its star rating and the pool volume.
-For single speed pumps, where the pump speed (rpm) is not adjustable, the operating power is assumed to be equal to the nameplate input power (power factor = 1, from Table 67).
-For dual speed pumps, where the pump speed (rpm) can only be switched between two fixed values, the operating power is assumed to be equal to their power factor (0.3, from Table 67) multiplied by the nameplate input power.
+For single speed pumps, where the pump speed (rpm) is not adjustable, the operating power is assumed to be equal to the nameplate input power (power factor = 1, from Table 72).
+For dual speed pumps, where the pump speed (rpm) can only be switched between two fixed values, the operating power is assumed to be equal to their power factor (0.3, from Table 72) multiplied by the nameplate input power.

-Equation 95: Single and Dual-Speed Pump Operating Power
+Equation 85: Single and Dual-Speed Pump Operating Power

-$$P{operating} = \max \left(P{nameplate} \times F{power}, \frac{1.3 \times V{Pool}}{12 \times WEF{pump}} \right)$$
+$$P{operating} = \max\left(P{nameplate} \times F{power}, \frac{1.3 \times V{Pool}}{12 \times WEF{pump}}\right)$$

-P{operating} = Assumed operating power of the pool pump
+Poperating = Assumed operating power of the pool pump

-F{Power} = Power Factor, defined in Table 67, by pump type
+FPower = Power Factor, defined in Table 72, by pump type

-P{nameplate} = Nameplate Input Power in Watts, defined by Equation 96 for single speed pumps and Table 70 for dual speed pumps.
+Pnameplate = Nameplate Input Power in Watts, defined by Equation 86 for single speed pumps and Table 75 for dual speed pumps.

-WEF{pump} = Weighted Energy Factor for the pump, defined by Equation 99.
+WEFpump = Weighted Energy Factor for the pump, defined by Equation 89.

-The second term in Equation 95 is to ensure that single- and dual speed pumps operate for a maximum of 12 hours during the peak of summer.
-It is arrived at by combining Equation 103 and Equation 104 and rearranging to solved for $P{operating}$, using RunTime{filter} = 12 and $F{seasonal}$ = 1.3.
-This provides the maximum RunTime{avg} allowable to ensure during summer, where pumps are run for longer, the pump only operates for 12 hours.
+The second term in Equation 85 ensures that single- and dual speed pumps operate for a maximum of 12 hours during the peak of summer.
+It is arrived at by combining Equation 93 and Equation 94 and rearranging to solved for $P{operating}$ , using RunTimefilter = 12 and $F{seasonal}$ = 1.3.
+This provides the maximum RunTimeavg allowable to ensure during summer, where pumps are run for longer, the pump only operates for 12 hours.

-The size of single speed pool pump required for a pool system is generally based on pool volume, so that the entire volume of the pool is circulated through the filters to maintain pool water quality once per day23, on average, for residential pools.
+The size of single speed pool pump required for a pool system is generally based on pool volume, so that the entire volume of the pool is circulated through the filters to maintain pool water quality once per day, on average, for residential pools.
 General guidelines issued by manufacturers / retailers for the purposes of pool pump sizing are that this circulation occurs in a 6-8 hour period, however many of their websites refer customers to ask their pool professional for guidance.